cromarty/ansible-raspberry-pi/docs/ansible_vault.md

 When you run a playbook:

 ```
-ansible-playbook --ask-vault-pass playbook.yml
+ansible-playbook --ask-vault-password playbook.yml
 ```

-The '--ask-vault-pass' switch will prompt you for the password you ued to encrypt the vault.
+The '--ask-vault-password' switch will prompt you for the password you ued to encrypt the vault.

 The 'vault_ansible_become_pass' variable in the vault is the password